-Picture this: It’s Monday morning (your favorite morning of the week of course).
-You are jolted awake with the sneaky suspicion that you overslept, which is confirmed by the bright light coming through your window.
+Picture this: It’s Monday morning (your favorite morning of the week, of course).
+You're jolted awake with the sneaky suspicion that you've overslept, which is confirmed by the bright light coming through your window.
 In a panic, you quickly pull on a passable outfit, grab an apple off your counter, your bag, and you are out the door.

-Work is riled with its typical Monday chaos, plus an overflowing inbox topped with a little work place drama just to kick things up a notch.
+Work is riled with its typical Monday chaos, plus an overflowing inbox topped with a little workplace drama just to kick things up a notch.
 The day gets away from you as you are thrown between meetings and phone calls.
-Before you know it, its 2:00pm.
-You’ve missed your lunch break window, and so you resort to grabbing a break room donut and some Cheez Its from the vending machine to tide you over.
+Before you know it, it's 2 pm.
+You’ve missed your lunch break window, and so you resort to grabbing a break room donut and some Cheez-Its from the vending machine to tide you over.

-By the time you’ve fought through rush hour traffic and finally arrive at home, you are completely famished, exhausted, and the aftermath of a very stressful day is hitting you hard.
-All that weekend meal prep doesn’t sound so good at this point so you order pizza while watching your favorite crime show.
-Before you know it, half the pie is gone, your stomach doesn’t feel so great, and you are left wondering, “What the hell just happened?”
+By the time you’ve fought through rush hour traffic and finally arrive at home, you're completely famished, exhausted, and the aftermath of a very stressful day is hitting you hard.
+All that weekend meal prep doesn’t sound so good at this point, so you order pizza while watching your favorite crime show.
+Before you know it, half the pie is gone, your stomach doesn’t feel so great, and you're left wondering, “What the hell just happened?”

 We see this scenario played out in various forms all too often.
-Whether it’s skipping meals altogether or restricting the meals you do have to a measly salad with no carbohydrates and barely any dressing or fat, these eating patterns set us up for survival eating-- or in other words, a binge.
+Whether it’s skipping meals altogether or restricting the meals you do have to a measly salad with no carbohydrates and barely any dressing or fat, these eating patterns set us up for survival eating—or in other words, binge-eating.

-Now if that seems too simple, it may be due to the fact that there are so many alternative thoughts and beliefs driving you to treat and feed your body for other purposes.
+Now, if that seems too simple, it may be because there are so many alternative thoughts and beliefs driving you to treat and feed your body for other purposes.
 The fear of weight gain, demonization of certain food groups, or just a lack of boundaries and prioritizing your own needs can manipulate how you respond to your body’s biological need for fuel.

 But what happens if you decide to hold your breath?
 Sooner or later, you’ll find yourself gasping for air and trying to catch your breath.
 This is because your body’s biological systems are built to survive and will do whatever it takes to do so.
 If we let it do its thing and respond accordingly, these needs are pretty low drama.
 However, if we are constantly ignoring or intentionally fighting these needs (aka restricting foods we deem “bad” or “off limits”), at a certain point our body turns “survival mode” on high volume, which often can look like the scenario we began with.

-If you’re ready to escape the cycle of chaotic eating and find a consistent approach to nutrition that finally feels easy, join our waitlist.
+If you’re ready to escape the cycle of chaotic eating and find a consistent approach to nutrition that finally feels easy, join our membership.